 'Negligible impacts' are defined as a low rate of by-catch plus a low rate of discard injury or mortality plus by-catch only from species which are abundant in the area.
 'Low-level' impacts are where two of these criteria are met.
+These are under review with the intention of providing clearer definitions in the new standard].
 In 'severe' impacts, none of the criteria may be met in full.
 Where only one criterion is met in full, the assessor shall use their judgement in deciding the outcome.